UK readies charter flights out of Tel Aviv as Middle East crisis spirals

 The Government is working with the Israeli authorities to arrange transport out of the region.

-“The Foreign Secretary will shortly announce that the Government is working with the Israeli authorities to provide charter flights from Tel Aviv airport once airspace reopens.”

-Foreign Secretary David Lammy said work was under way to provide the flights “based on levels of demand” from UK citizens when airspace reopens.
+Foreign Secretary David Lammy said work is under way to provide the flights “based on levels of demand” from UK citizens who want to leave the region.

+“The UK will provide charter flights for British nationals from Tel Aviv when airspace reopens,” he said.

 Land routes out of Israel remain open and British staff are on hand to support UK nationals who have crossed the border, he added.

+The Government said the move to temporarily withdraw family members had been a “precautionary measure”.

+Meanwhile, Sir Keir Starmer continues to press for de-escalation in the region after returning from the G7 summit in Canada, where he and other leaders reiterated their commitment to “peace and stability”.

-Sir Keir has also urged Donald Trump to step back from military action against Iran after a series of sabre-rattling posts from the US President on his Truth Social platform.
+The Prime Minister has also urged Donald Trump to step back from military action against Iran after a series of sabre-rattling posts from the US president on his Truth Social platform.

-The Prime Minister said there is a “real risk of escalation” in the conflict, adding that there had previously been “several rounds of discussions with the US” and “that, to me, is the way to resolve this issue”.
+Sir Keir said there is a “real risk of escalation” in the conflict, adding that there had previously been “several rounds of discussions” with Washington and “that, to me, is the way to resolve this issue”.

 Israeli air strikes reached into the city of Rasht on the Caspian Sea early on Friday, Iranian media reported.

-Since the conflict erupted last week, at least 657 people, including 263 civilians, have been killed in Iran and more than 2,000 wounded, according to a Washington-based Iranian human rights group.
+Since the conflict erupted last week, at least 657 people, including 263 civilians, have been killed in Iran and more than 2,000 wounded, according to a Washington-based Iranian human rights group called Human Rights Activists.

-Meanwhile, at least 24 people in Israel have been killed and hundreds wounded.
+Meanwhile, at least 24 people in Israel have been killed and hundreds more have been injured.

+According to the Israeli government, some 22,000 tourists are seeking to board evacuation flights.
+It is unclear how many of these may be UK citizens.

-It remains unclear whether the UK would join any military action, although there has been speculation that US involvement could require using the British-controlled base on Diego Garcia in the Chagos Islands.
+It remains unclear whether the UK would join any military action, although there has been speculation US intervention could require using the British-controlled base on Diego Garcia in the Chagos Islands.

 Attorney General Lord Hermer is reported to have raised legal concerns about any British involvement in the conflict beyond defending its allies, which could limit the extent of any support for the US if Mr Trump decides to act militarily.

-The Foreign Secretary is meeting Abbas Araghchi on Friday alongside his counterparts from France, Germany and the EU as he seeks to negotiate a settlement before Mr Trump decides on whether to take military action against Tehran.
+He is meeting Abbas Araghchi on Friday alongside counterparts from France, Germany and the EU as he seeks to negotiate a settlement before Mr Trump decides whether to take military action against Tehran.

-In a statement read by his press secretary on Thursday, Mr Trump said there was still “a substantial chance of negotiations” and said he would make a decision on deploying US forces “within the next two weeks”.
+In a statement read by his press secretary on Thursday, the US president said there is still “a substantial chance of negotiations” and he will make a decision on deploying US forces “within the next two weeks”.

 Mr Trump had previously said he “may” join Israeli strikes against Iran and its nuclear programme, but added: “I may not do it.
 I mean, nobody knows what I’m going to do.”